 Whatever you are able to save, DON’T save it in the student’s name.
 This is one of the most common, and most costly, errors families make when saving for college.
 Colleges will generally consider about a third of student assets to be available for paying college expenses each year.
 By the end of four years, that means all that ten percent or so will be gone.
 The exact same amount saved in the parents’ accounts will be “taxed” at about a fifth of the student rate.

 When possible and appropriate, invest in assets that most colleges don’t count toward your EFC.
 Clearly, in managing your finances, overall prudence must take precedence over financial aid considerations.
 However, families often must weigh investment choices that are more or less equally attractive.
 If one choice doesn’t count toward one’s EFC, then it might be prudent to invest more in that alternative.
 For example, most schools don’t count retirement accounts, home equity, and personal assets like home furnishings and autos.
 (Some schools DO count these in varying ways, however.)
 Note that most of these alternatives are much less liquid than savings accounts or marketable securities, so exercise caution.
 Don’t let financial aid considerations lead you to make poor investment choices.

 Don’t wait until the last minute!
 Clearly, the earlier one starts saving, the greater the accumulated funds will be.
 Equally importantly, if you need to redeploy assets before college expenses start, do so a couple of years before college will begin.
 Colleges will look at your tax returns from the prior year (or, you will self-report these numbers on the FAFSA, profile, or other forms).
 If there are dramatic changes in interest income or asset amounts, the school might assume that you are hiding assets or lying.

-This is by no means a complete list - check our other financial aid articles and recommended reading list.
+Check our other financial aid articles and recommended reading list.